 Free ABC Chart: How to Use an Alphabet Poster

 This post may contain affiliate links.
 As an Amazon affiliate, we earn from qualifying purchases.
-See our disclosure policy.

-🔤 What is an Alphabet Chart?
+🔤 What Is an Alphabet Chart?

 An ABC chart, or alphabet anchor chart, is a visual support with all letters included.
-It is specifically designed to help children learn letter recognition and letter sounds.
+It is specifically designed to help young children learn letter recognition and letter sounds.

-There are 3 important elements included on any useful alphabet chart: letters, pictures, and keywords.
+There are 3 important elements included on any useful alphabet chart:

 Letters

 🛑 Look out and beware!
-Some resources might say like “G is for Giraffe” or “X is for Xylophone” or
+Some resources might say like “G is for Giraffe” or “X is for Xylophone” or “C is for City” or “S is for Ship.”

-“C is for City” or “S is for Ship.”
 Steer clear of these kinds of resources because they don’t represent the pure sounds of the letter!
 Kids need to become firm and master the most basic letter sounds before being introduced to higher-level phonics concepts (like soft sounds).

 Pictures